appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

  | **Memory Limits (MiB)** | Give a desired value.
 Minimum 3000 is needed |
  | **Task CPU (MunitiB)** | Give a desired value.
 A minimum of 1024 is needed |

  m.
-Scroll down to the **Port mappings** section
+Scroll down to the **Port mappings** section.

  n.
-Add port 80 to the Host port and the Container port fields, and set the protocol as `tcp`
+Add port 80 to the Host and Container port fields, and set the protocol as `tcp`.

  o.
-Click **Add port mapping** and add port 443 to the Host port and the Container port fields, and set the protocol as `tcp`
+Click **Add port mapping** and add port 443 to the Host port and the Container port fields, and set the protocol as `tcp`.

  p.
-Scroll to the **Storage and Logging** section
+Scroll to the **Storage and Logging** section.

  q.
 Add the Mount points as shown below: